jtr13/EDAV/docs/03-iris.md

 <img src="03-iris_files/figure-html/overlap_alpha_fix1-1.png" width="672" />

 No more legend.
 So, in ggplot, there is a difference between where an aesthetic is placed.
-It is also called MAPPING an aesthetic (making it vary with data inside `aes`) or SETTING an aesthetic (make it a constant attribute across all datapoints outside of `aes`). <linkqwe>
+It is also called MAPPING an aesthetic (making it vary with data inside `aes`) or SETTING an aesthetic (make it a constant attribute across all datapoints outside of `aes`).

 ### Second: Jittering